vizag-tech/vizag.tech/articles/advice-to-students.md

 ### Advice to students

-Follow this process to become at creating software.
+Follow this process to become good at creating software.

 Find a project that motivates you.
 Writing bad code is better than not writing any code.
 Learn from your mistakes.